-The demand of the Agile Project Manager career is very high, with exponential increase (according to IT Job Whatch):
+The Agile Coach certification & career demand is very high, with exponential increase (according to IT Job Whatch):

-The salary of Agile Project Manager is high because there lack of professionals in this field:
+The salary of a certified Agile Coach (also known as a Certified Agile Project Manager) is high because there lack of professionals who own an Agile Coach certification in this field:

-The following Agile Project Manager job description for an employment opportunity was published at Linkedin by Page Personnel:
+The following certified Agile Coach job description for an employment opportunity was published at Linkedin by Page Personnel:

 - Mobile Marketplace Company.

 - Project Manager with experiencie in Agile Environment.